chortingg/Simulation-of-Subsystem-Testing-of-Infusion-Pumps/README.md

 - Feedback element: Optical sensor, pressure sensor with LED.

-The code is written in C to test each of these subsystems using Arduino Uno.
+The code is written in C to test each of these subsystems with the use of Arduino Uno.
 Link to video demonstration of testing: https://youtu.be/zzs-VEquVlk

 Items needed: